James Emanuel: Academic and professional life

 After his discharge, he did his undergraduate work at Howard University.
-In 1950 he was awarded his bachelor's degree, summa cum laude.
-And in his time at Howard he found motivation to write.
+In 1950, he was awarded his bachelor's degree, summa cum laude.
+During his time at Howard, he found motivation to write.
 He published several poems in college anthologies and campus newspapers.
-On that same year he moved to Chicago and married Mattie Etha Johnson.
+In that same year, he moved to Chicago and married Mattie Etha Johnson.
 He started working on his master's degree and obtained it from Northwestern University (M.A.) while working as civilian chief in the pre-induction section of the Army and Air Force Induction Station.
-After a long time in this position he resigned because he thought that he had been passed over because of his race.
+After a long time in this position, he resigned because he thought that he had been passed over because of his race.
 Through his time at Northwestern he became more convinced that he wanted to write.
 His professors praised him for his work and called him a real poet.
-After hard work and rejections Emanuel was awarded a John Hay Whitney Fellowship which supported his work at Northwestern and received the M.A. degree in 1953, and his first year of work toward the Ph.D. degree at Columbia University (Ph.D.).
+After hard work and rejections, Emanuel was awarded a John Hay Whitney Fellowship which supported his work at Northwestern and received the M.A. degree in 1953, and his first year of work toward the Ph.D. degree at Columbia University (Ph.D.).
 During time at Columbia he worked as a teacher at the Harlem YWCA Business School.
-In 1957, He moved to New York City, where he taught at the City College of New York (CUNY), where in the 1960s he taught the college's first class on African-American poetry and mentored future scholars such as Addison Gayle Jr. He worked on his poetry regularly which was encouraged by various well known publication sources such as the New York Times.
+In 1957, He moved to New York City, where he taught at the City College of New York (CUNY), where in the 1960s he taught the college's first class on African-American poetry and mentored future scholars such as Addison Gayle Jr. He worked on his poetry regularly, which was encouraged by various well known publication sources such as the New York Times.